Operations Control Strategy

 The identical construction of the TSO described above is achieved using standardised sample planning based on the European standard DIN EN 50600 "Information technology - Data center facilities and infrastructures".
 This is intended to accelerate the overall rollout for the construction of the TSO.
 In addition, the implementation of industry-proven standards will help to raise the reliability and security of the TSO to an even higher level in the future.

-The first construction activities as part of the TSO are scheduled to begin in 2025.
+The first construction activities as part of the TSO will begin in 2024.
 Approximately five years are scheduled for the planning and construction of a TSO.
 The majority of the TSO should be realised by 2031.